Josh Holloway

-Josh Lee Holloway (born July 20, 1969) is an American actor best known for his roles as James "Sawyer" Ford on the television show Lost and as Will Bowman on the science fiction drama Colony.
-Most recently he had a recurring role in season 3 of the western series Yellowstone.
+Joshua Lee Holloway (born July 20, 1969) is an American actor.
+He is best known for his roles as James "Sawyer" Ford on the ABC television show Lost (2004–2010), as Will Bowman on the USA Network science fiction drama Colony (2016–2018), and as Jim Ellis in the Max crime series Duster (2025).
+He also had a recurring role in the third and fourth seasons of the Paramount Network western series Yellowstone (2020–2021).

 Early life

 Holloway was born in San Jose, California, the second of four boys of a nurse mother and a surveyor father.
 His family moved to the Blue Ridge Mountains of Georgia when he was two.
 He was raised in Free Home, Georgia.
 Holloway is related to Baptist preacher Dr. Dale Holloway, and author and World War II prisoner of war Carl Holloway.
 He is also a descendant of Robert E. Lee.
 Holloway attended Cherokee High School in Canton, Georgia, graduating in 1987.
 He developed an interest in movies at a very young age.
 He studied at the University of Georgia but left after one quarter due to financial constraints.